 The installation, appearance, and cost can vary based on the style you are looking for in your home.

-1. Exposed Fastener – A fastener is a large screw that fastens the metal to the roof.
-The exposed fastener style is where you can see the fasteners on the surface.
+1. Exposed Fastener – A fastener is a large screw that fastens the metal shingles to the roof.
+The exposed fastener metal roofing style is where you can see the fasteners on the surface.
 They are not covered up by panels or ridges.
 Instead, the panels are overlapped and fastened directly to the deck or framed through the face of the panel.

 This is the least expensive type of metal roofing, and it is a popular style for both agricultural and residential buildings.

 2. Standing Seam – People call this style by many names, including standing seam, hidden fastener, or concealed fastener.
-Using this style, all of the panels snap together, and the fasteners are hidden by seams or ribs.
+Using this metal roofing style, all of the panels snap together, and the fasteners are hidden by seams or ribs.

-When installed correctly standing seam is considered a higher quality roofing system and is more popular than exposed fasteners simply because of the sleek and more finished appearance.
+When installed correctly standing seam is considered a higher quality metal roofing system and is more popular than exposed fasteners simply because of the sleek and more finished appearance.

 3. Vertical Seam – Vertical seam is an admired style of standing seam.
 The vertical seam has modern high ribs in widths of 12, 16, or 18 inches apart.